AbdullahTrees/BLNS/README.md

  let's add those 2...       -----------------------------------
              brihodakar3[15] = [0 0 0 0 0 0 0 0 2 4 6 9 1 2 A]
 ```
+Sadly this does mean that my code is heavily unoptimized and BLNS is slower/clunkier than other `bignum` libraries like [GMP](https://gmplib.org/) or [InfInt](https://sercantutar.github.io/infint/).
+But I'm content as I'm only a beginner who didn't know what `#include` meant 3 months ago.

 #### Displaying the stored number
 Displaying the array is also very simple. `printf("%d", brihodakar[array_index])` works as C does not distinguish between `char`s and `int`s, and allows one to be treated like the other.
 Now we can just generate a `for` loop and stuff that into a function!
 And that's how `display_num` was born...|